-This new neighbourhood of 1,500 to 2,000 people will contribute substantially to the life of our city, and encourage further growth of communities in the surrounding area.
+This new neighbourhood of over 1,500 people will contribute substantially to the life of the city, and encourage further growth of communities in the surrounding area.
 The central park will provide amenity in the eastern side of the central city, which currently has limited public open space.